deskbookers/full-stack-test/README.md

 * Overview of bookings
   * Paginated (using $count, $limit and $offset, see code for explination)
   * The bookings should be searchable.
-Make them searchable for on at least the following data:
+Make them searchable on at least the following data:
     * Booking ID
     * Space name
     * Product name